-Rocky habitat areas account for millions of visits to the Oregon coast annually.
-Oregon's rocky habitats are a tremendous resource for recreation, exploration and hands-on, field-based learning especially the easily accessibe rocky intertidal areas, commonly referred to as tidepools.
-OR just insert intertidal to "Oregon's rocky intertidal habitats (i.e., tidepools)..
-Like sandy beaches, access to these rocky shoreline resources is critical to the identity of Oregonians.
+Rocky habitat areas account for millions of annual visits to the Oregon Coast.
+Oregon's rocky habitats are a tremendous resource for recreation, exploration and hands-on, field-based learning, especially the easily accessible rocky intertidal areas (e.g. tidepools).
+Like sandy beaches, access to these rocky shoreline resources is critical to the bioregional identity of Oregonians.
 With ecotourism and experience-based vacations becoming more popular, the number of visitors to rocky coastal areas continues to increase along with the potential ecological impacts of recreation.
 This strategy recognizes that recreation in rocky habitat areas is critical to Oregonians and coastal economies.
 Balanced management is needed to ensure long-term stewardship of these important resources.
-The strategy further recognizes that it is the diversity of flora, fauna, and challenging fishing that drives this strong recreational interest, supporting the need for a balanced approach.
+The strategy further recognizes that it is the diversity of landscapes and natural resources that drives this strong recreational interest, supporting the need for a balanced approach.

-Offshore rocky reefs contain some of Oregon's premier recreational fishing grounds in the Territorial Sea.
+Offshore rocky reefs contain some of Oregon's premier recreational fishing grounds in the territorial sea.
 Recreational fishers primarily target various rockfish species, lingcod, and cabezon on offshore reefs.
 Oregon's recreational charter boat industry also depends on healthy fish populations on these reefs.
 In addition to providing a recreational resource, these fisheries are essential to the coastal economy.